umesh385/Low-cost-smart-irrigation-pump/README.md

 - Use TinyML to predict water needs based on weather + soil
 - temperature reader and sesor
 ---
+##  Use of AI Illustration

+> All visuals used are AI-generated replicas of the actual working model.
+> These were created to improve clarity because the real prototype was tested in muddy, wet rural conditions where clean photography wasn't possible.
+> Every connection shown in the illustrations reflects the actual, field-tested setup.

 ## Built By